ashleymaeconard/TIMEOR/README.md

 2. Running Docker:
     1. `docker run -p 9000:3838 timeor`
     2. Shiny server will be running on port 9000

+### DRSC/TRiP Functional Genomics Resources at Harvard Medical School Core Facility
+Webtool hosting coming soon.
+You will be able to visit through www.timeor.org or at https://fgr.hms.harvard.edu/tools for web.

 Run TIMEOR
 ===================